chrismaltby/gb-studio-docs/docs/project-editor/actors.md

 - **Collision Group** - Choose if scripts should play automatically when colliding with this actor.

 ### Pin to Screen
-When an actor is pinned, the actor will not move without a script, and does not create collisions with other actors in your scene.
+When an actor is pinned it will appear in a fixed location as your game camera moves.
+The pinned actor will not move without a script, and does not create collisions with other actors in your scene.

 Enabling this property will temporarily change your scene to be blacked-out, with a ``160px x 144px`` boundary in the top-left corner showing part of your original scene.
 Use your mouse to drag the actor to where you want it to be pinned to the screen.